garybm/epicodus-website-redesign/README.md

 ### Description

-This is a redesign of [LearnHowToProgram. ](https://www.learnhowtoprogram.com)
+This is a redesign of [LearnHowToProgram. ](https://www.learnhowtoprogram.com) website from Epicodus.

 ### Images